Harold Eaton Jr.

-Harold Edward Eaton Jr. (born August 25, 1955) is a Vermont lawyer and jurist who was appointed to the Vermont Supreme Court in 2014.
+Harold Edward “Duke” Eaton Jr. (born August 25, 1955) is a Vermont lawyer and jurist who was appointed to the Vermont Supreme Court in 2014.

 Biography

-Harold Edward Eaton Jr. (nicknamed "Duke") was born in Windsor, Vermont on August 25, 1955.
-He attended elementary and junior high school in Woodstock, and graduated from Woodstock Union High School in 1973.
-Eaton graduated from the University of Vermont in 1977 with a Bachelor of Science degree in Education.
+Harold Edward Eaton Jr. (nicknamed "Duke") was born in Windsor, Vermont, on August 25, 1955.
+He attended elementary and junior high school in Woodstock and graduated from Woodstock Union High School in 1973.
+Eaton graduated from the University of Vermont in 1977 with a Bachelor of Science degree in education.
 He is a 1980 graduate of Vermont Law School.

-From 1980 to 1982 Eaton was a Deputy State's Attorney for Chittenden County, and he was Chief Deputy State's Attorney from 1982 to 1983.
+From 1980 to 1982, Eaton was a deputy state's attorney for Chittenden County, and he was chief deputy state's attorney from 1982 to 1983.
 He practiced law in Rutland from 1983 to 1991.
 Eaton was a partner in Eaton & Hayes of Woodstock from 1991 to 2004.

-Eaton was appointed a Judge of the Vermont Superior Court by Governor Jim Douglas on April 16, 2004.
-On October 27, 2014 Governor Peter Shumlin swore Eaton in as an associate justice of the Vermont Supreme Court.
-Eaton replaced Geoffrey W. Crawford who was appointed Judge of the United States District Court for the District of Vermont.
+Eaton was appointed a judge of the Vermont Superior Court by Governor Jim Douglas on April 16, 2004.
+On October 27, 2014, Governor Peter Shumlin swore Eaton in as an associate justice of the Vermont Supreme Court.
+Eaton replaced Geoffrey W. Crawford, who was appointed judge of the United States District Court for the District of Vermont.